3-dimensional Science Learning & Agent-based Modeling

 We provide a range of ABM models developed using NetLogo , a multi-agent programmable modeling environment designed by Uri Wilensky (1999) at Northwestern University.
 To run these models, you may either install the NetLogo software pack on your computer or use a browse-based platform NetLogo Web.
 NetLogo is a freeware and work on Windows, Mac, and Linux.
 See YouTube Video below for how to install NetLogo and run a model on PC, Mac, and run a model in NetLogo Web.

-If you use Tablets, Chromebooks, or iPads, choose "Run in NetLogo Web" to run an online version.
+If you use Tablets, ChromeBooks, or iPads, choose "Run in NetLogo Web" to run an online version (see tutorial below).

 You are asked to provide citations when using these simulations in any published work.